ProyectosDeProgramacion/Proyecto-Alquiler/README.md

 All cpp files mentioned BEFORE, are on the:
 - Main Branch: 'main'

+Once the user compiles the programe, it automaticly will generate a

 Furthermore, we have the following branches that correspond to the two modules of the project that have been mentioned throughout the 'Daily Scrums’: More info by going throught the README.md of each branch.
 - Module 1.
 Cars Filter Prediction (Predicción de Filtro Coches): 'filtro-coches'